ethersphere/bee-docs/docs/installation/install.md

 ## 6. Check if Bee is Working

-First heck that the correct version of Bee is installed:
+First check that the correct version of Bee is installed:

 ```bash
 bee version